fromholdio/silverstripe-superlinker/README.md

 Use master/v2.x (compatible with SS 4 & 5).

 This branch is under active development.
-It **will** change and break.
+It **will** change and break, likely including namespaces.

 ## CMS fields testing snippets